0xMordecai/K8s/managing-advanced-k8s-resources/Kubernetes-Deployments/Deployment-resources/Readme.md

 ```

 **The manifest is very similar to the `ReplicaSet` resource, except for the `kind` attribute — `Deployment`, in this case.**

+Let’s apply the manifest by using the following command: